 4. In addition, other resources are available from the community.

-It is rather easy to acquire assistance when you need it with so many people utilizing the site (webmasters, small-business owners, bloggers).
-You can seek assistance there for free or outsource development to the WordPress community for thousands of dollars.
+It is relatively easy to acquire assistance when you need it with so many people utilizing the site (webmasters, small-business owners, bloggers).
+You can seek help there for free or outsource development to the WordPress community for thousands of dollars.

 What are alternatives available for WordPress?